ThirdPartyNinjas/NinjaParty/README.md

 NinjaParty
 ==========

 A 2D game development framework in C++.
+Currently supports Mac OS X and iOS.

+Released under the MIT open source license.
+Please note that the files and libraries in the Dependencies folder have their own licenses.
+(See the readme.txt file in the Dependencies folder.)